Bosch-0/Project-Muggle/README.md

 **More details coming soon.**

-### Onboarding wizard
+### On-boarding wizard
-Currently the Bitcoin Core GUI has a limited onboarding process.
-Onboarding is a crucial step for any digital app to educate the users about the product.
+Currently the Bitcoin Core GUI has a limited on-boarding process.
+On-boarding is a crucial step for any digital application to educate users about the product.
 Currently users are thrown into the GUI with little guidance.
-The Bitcoin Core GUI has many features that can be confusing to new users.
-A well crafted onboarding process can help clarify these features for users.
+The Bitcoin Core GUI has many features that can be confusing to new users that a well crafted on-boarding process can help clarify.

-The onboarding designs are broken up into versions.
-This limits technical overhead making it easier for developers to implement designs.
-Core moves in calculated and incremental steps so atomizing these designs makes sense.
+The on-boarding designs are broken up into versions.
+This limits technical overhead making it easier for developers to implement them.
+Bitcoin Core moves in calculated and incremental steps so atomising these designs is the most practical approach.

 <details>
   <summary>Version 0.1</summary>

 Version 0.1 reworks the current, very limited on-boarding.
 The goal of this version is to educate the user about the GUI and running a full node.
-A first iteration of version 0.1 has been shared on GitHub for feedback [issue #81](https://github.com/bitcoin-core/gui/issues/81) [Link](https://www.figma.com/file/4dO1LqPY0WAgp5d1Bz3U8j/Bitcoin-Core-Designs?node-id=1%3A15) to active design work.
+A first iteration of version 0.1 has been shared on GitHub for feedback [issue #81](https://github.com/bitcoin-core/gui/issues/81).
+[Link](https://www.figma.com/file/4dO1LqPY0WAgp5d1Bz3U8j/Bitcoin-Core-Designs?node-id=1%3A15) to active design work.

 </details>